ASCIA PCC Orofacial granulomatosis 201968.17 KB

 Other common symptoms

-Swelling of the face and eyes also occurs.
-Some effected individuals have a fissured tongue, and may sometimes develop facial paralysis.
-Mouth ulcers and inflammation of the gums, known as gingivitis is sometimes seen.
+Swelling of the face and eyes can also occur in OFG.
+Some people have a fissured tongue, and may sometimes develop facial paralysis.
+Mouth ulcers and inflammation of the gums, known as gingivitis may be seen.
 Other symptoms include tongue swelling or a sensation of a burning tongue.
-Occasionally facial numbness, cheek and gum swelling can develop.
+Occasionally facial numbness, and cheek or gum swelling can develop.

 Confirming the diagnosis